Darxo/Hardened/README.md

 ### Vanilla

+- Vanilla Enemies that have no head (except Lindwurm Tail) are no longer decapitatable or smashable
+- Vanilla Enemies that have no head (except Lindwurm Tail) no longer take bonus damage from headshots
 - Parties on the world map are no longer hidden after loading a game, while the game is still paused
 - Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - You can no longer do two Arenas during the same day